Peace signs on a house wall

 In 2004, Colombia asked the Organization of American States (OAS) to support it in monitoring and implementing peace in the country.
 To this end, the OAS created The Mission to Support the Peace Process in Colombia (MAPP).

-Initially, this international mission promoted peace by monitoring the implementation of peace laws and demobilisation efforts.
-Since 2010, the mission has also helped implement the Victims and Land Restitution Law, and, since 2016, the peace agreement with the Revolutionary Armed Forces of Colombia (FARC).
+Initially, this international mission was monitoring the implementation of peace laws and demobilisation efforts.
+Since 2010, the mission has also helped implement the Law of Victims and the Restitution of Lands, and, since 2016, the peace agreement with the Revolutionary Armed Forces of Colombia (FARC).
 In 2023, the Colombian Government requested additional support to help monitor and implement the new peace negotiations with the guerrilla group the National Liberation Army (Ejército de Liberación Nacional) and other armed actors.

 A group of people sitting in a boat, sailing along a river